joaquim-og/CryptoTracker/README.md

 ### 🏗️ CryptorTracker project built on [The Best Practice Guide to Android Architecture](https://pl-coding.com/) </br></br>

-This is an Android that track some cryptocurrencies prices📈 with Android Arch best practices [2024].
-The app also provides graphs and charts to help users visualize crypto prices changes within last 6 days.
+Android application that tracks some cryptocurrency's prices📈 with Android Arch best practices [2024].
+The app also provides graphs and charts to help users visualize crypto price changes within the last 6 days.

 ## ⚡ Technologies & Tools: